 For stage 1 and 2 financial assets, interest income is determined by applying the effective interest rate to the gross carrying value.
 For stage 3 financial assets, interest income is determined by applying the effective interest rate to net carrying amount of the financial asset namely the gross carrying amount less the allowance for expected credit losses.

+- 1 ACCOUNTING POLICIES (continued)

+- (c) Financial Instruments (continued)

-vii.
+- vii.
 Impairment of financial instruments (continued)

 Measurement of expected credit losses: